Murciano207/SpookFinance-docs/core-concepts/protocol/index/README.md

 A_t = B_t \cdot \left(1-\left(1-\frac{P_{redeemed}}{P_{supply}}\right)^\frac{1}{W_t}\right)\cdot \left(1-(1 - W_t)\cdot swapFee\right)
 $$

-If there were an exit fee, it would be taken from the amount of tokens redeemed $$P_{redeemed}$$but as mentioned above this fee is zero in the first version of Balancer.
+If there were an exit fee, it would be taken from the amount of tokens redeemed $$P_{redeemed}$$but as mentioned above this fee is zero in the first version of Yogi.

-Balancer also allows for a liquidity provider to choose a desired amount of token t, $$A_t$$, they would like to withdraw from the pool, and calculates the necessary amount of pool tokens required for that,$$P_{redeemed}$$.
+Yogi also allows for a liquidity provider to choose a desired amount of token t, $$A_t$$, they would like to withdraw from the pool, and calculates the necessary amount of pool tokens required for that,$$P_{redeemed}$$.
 The formula without considering swap fees is:

 $$
 P_{redeemed} = P_{supply} \cdot \left(1-\left(1-\frac{A_t}{B_t}\right)^{W_t} \right)